 Special Events: The Foundation reports special event revenues and expenses for the annual gala held during the year.
-Special event revenues consist of ticket sales and sponsorships and are included in special events revenue on the statement of activities.
+Special event revenues also consists of ticket sales and sponsorships and are included in special events revenue on the statement of activities.
 Revenue and expenses incurred are recognized upon occurrence of the event.
-At September 30, 2023, \$237,222 was raised as part of the event and included within contributions on the accompanying statement of activities.
-At September 30, 2022, \$215,642 was raised as part of the Gala that was held virtually and is included within contributions on the accompanying statement of activities.
+At September 30, 2024 and 2023, \$249,440 and \$237,222, respectively, were raised as part of the event and included within contributions on the accompanying statements of activities.